| Title: | Tools for Simulation Studies in Parallel |

 be useful to (stepwise) unlist nested lists.

-, see below) after applying the specified FUN
+logical, see below) after applying the specified FUN.

 In case of an error, the corresponding entry in the resulting array is